How many emails are sent every day? What about business emails?

 5. Include a Signature Worthy of Your Business

 Every business email you send should include a signature with all the important information a recipient would need to contact you.
 Thankfully, you can set up a signature in your email client to automatically include one on every email.
 It’s worth the time and effort to set one up and make sure it looks professional.
 Name, address, phone number, website address, and logo tend to be standard inclusions in an email signature.
 You don’t want your signature to overwhelm your email, but you also want to make it as easy as possible for a recipient to contact you.

 6. Respond to All Email, But Not in Anger

 In order to have effective conversations through email, it’s important to respond to all the email you receive.
 Spam, unsolicited emails, and other emails of the type are excluded.
 However, if a real person you have a business relationship with or want to have a business relationship with is emailing you, make sure you respond to them.
 Even if you don’t have time to write a full response at the moment, sending a quick note letting them know you received their email and will get back to them soon makes them feel heard and makes them feel like they are important to you – because they are.

 The exception to this rule is when you are angry or flippant.
+One of the important business email etiquette tips is to respond to all emails, except when you angry.
 You don’t want to send an angry email or thoughtless, flippant response as you’re more likely to miscommunicate, say something you can’t take back, or frustrate your recipient and cause further issues.
 Make sure you are able to give your response thoughtful consideration before you send it.
 If you’re angry, this may mean putting a message in a draft, reviewing it later when you are calmer, and then revising or rewriting a more appropriate response.

 Depending on how you use it, email can make or break your business.
 With these business email etiquette tips in mind, you can ensure your business emails are primed to work effectively whether your recipient is an employee or someone outside of your organization.